 - Ciri is older when she first meets Geralt.
 In the books, Ciri is about 10 years old when Geralt finds her in the Brokilon Forest.
 When she meets Geralt for the first time (in a different location that we won’t spoil!), she’s about 15.

 The show also differs from Witcher 3 in some ways.

 The Witcher 3: Wild Hunt Lore

-The Witcher 3: Wild Hunt takes place after the games, in 1270, two years after the books end.
+The Witcher 3: Wild Hunt takes place about seven years after the books end.
 Geralt is almost 100 years old in Witcher 3, judging from a quote by Vesemir mentioning that he’s “nearing his first century.”

 The Witcher 3 lore varies quite a bit from the books; here’s a quick rundown of the major differences: